 These gloves are great for mountain biking, a walk, a run, or a drive.
 Do not use them if it is below freezing though.
 They are not designed to accommodate with such harsh temperature.

 The first thing I want to praise about these gloves is the manufacturer’s customer service.
-I bought a pair of gloves that the right one had an unwanted sharp edge that scratched my hand when I put it on.
+I bought a gloves that the right one had an unwanted sharp edge that scratched my hand when I put it on.
 I emailed them about this problem and they sent me a new pair 2 days later.

 Another thing I love is how lightweight these Trideer gym gloves are, like a second skin on my hands.
 They allow good ventilation so even if I sweat a lot, these gloves do not hold much moisture in.
 The design also pleases me very much.

 The only criticism I have is about the closure.
 If it went over the hand, the overall impression of the gloves would be much more pleasing.
-Apart from that, this is a comfortable pair of gloves.
+Apart from that, this is a comfortable of gloves.

 I have had a few pairs of gloves from Fox but this Fox racing ranger mountain bike still blows me away.